How often will you tweet about my book?

 You have every right to disagree with us, but we do not consider it hiding what you have to share when we do not post your complaints and/or constructive criticism.
 We simply choose not to continue to promote your book if you are not happy with our service.

-We will, however, reach out to you via email if you have concerns that BookTweeter is able to address and/or rectify.
+We may, however, reach out to you via email if you have concerns that BookTweeter is able to address and/or rectify.
 If you submit profane, vulgar, malicious or vicious comments, you will not receive a reply from BookTweeter.

 Does BookTweeter promote blogs about books?